The unrolled quantum group inside Lusztig's quantum group of divided powers: Introduction

 From a physical perspective, part of the Lusztig quantum group $U_q^\L(\g)$ is expected to act by screening charges on a free field theory, more precisely on the lattice vertex algebra associated to a rescaled root lattice $\Lambda$ of $\g$, see e.g. \cite{FGSTsl2,NT11,Len17}.
 Realizing the unrolled small quantum group inside $U_q^\L(\g)$ means to realize it as operators on this conformal field theory.

 We can indeed present $H_\alpha$ as $\Lambda^*$-grading operators, whereas the group elements $K_\alpha\in u_q(\g)$ act as exponentiated grading operators.
-The grading operators $H_\alpha$ literally ``unroll'' any vertex algebra module into its $\Lambda^*$-eigenspaces, whereas $K_\alpha$ acts on each irreducible vertex algebra module as a single scalar.
-It is widely expected that a vertex subalgebra of this lattice vertex algebra (kernel of short screenings) should have a non-semisimple representation theory equivalent to $u_q(\g)$-representations, so the two unrolling constructions should be closely related.\\
+The grading operators $H_\alpha$ literally unroll the vertex algebra module corresponding to a $\Lambda$-coset in $\Lambda^*$ into all its $\Lambda^*$-graded subspace, while $K_\alpha$ acts on the entire module as a single scalar.
+It is widely expected that a vertex subalgebra of this lattice vertex algebra (kernel of short screenings) should have a non-semisimple representation theory equivalent to $u_q(\g)$-representations, so these two unrolling constructions should be closely related.\\

-Besides this main result we construct a curious Hopf algebra $U_q^{\K\L}(\g)$ that acts as a ``hybrid'': It contains the Kac-DeConcini-Procesi quantum group $U_q^{\K}(\g)$ and surjects to the Lusztig quantum group $U_q^{\L}(\g)$.
-We can realize the full unrolled quantum group $U_q^{\K}(\g)\rtimes U(\h)$ inside this new Hopf algebra.
-The representation category of $U_q^{\K}(\g)$ fibres over the points of the Lie group $G$ (resp. $G^\vee$) and becomes non-semisimple over points of the subvariety of non-regular conjugacy classes of $G$.
-The fibre over the unit is the representation category of the small quantum group.
-Constructing topological invariants depending on the point by unrolling the entire $U_q^{\K}(\g)$ is very interesting. \\

-Finally we mention how our results actually hold for quantum doubles of arbitrary Nichols algebras of diagonal type.
+Finally we mention how our results should extend to quantum doubles of arbitrary Nichols algebras of diagonal type.
 As most prominent examples this allows us to cover also quantum groups associated to super-Lie algebras, where divided powers appear only for bosonic root vectors.